 How will my baby receive the treatment?

 The trial medicine will be given for 120-hours (5-days).
 In this period, we will collect information on your baby’s pain levels, amount of morphine they get (this is only given when there are signs of pain), and other information such as their heart rate and blood pressure.
-We hope that dexmed will reduce their pain and reduce the amount of morphine they are given.
+We want to see if dexmed reduces their pain and the amount of morphine they are given.

 How will my baby's progress be followed?